beatap123/StickyNotesOnline/README.md

 * [Installation](#installation)

 ## General info
 This project is simple application to create and save your own notes on your account.
-Note "lives" only 24 hours, then is removed from your wall.
+Notes "are living" only 24 hours, then is removed from your wall.
 If you want keep your note longer you can send it on your email address.

 ## Technologies
 Project is created with: